vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/deploy-distributed-system.md

 {"id":1,"name":"Pete","info":"registration info"}
 ```

-So, the user ID generated is 1 and you can then define *USER_ID* as follows:
+From this you can see that the generated user ID is 1,
+and you can then set the shell variable *USER_ID* as follows:

 ```bash
 USER_ID=1